JimOfLeisure/mongodb-crud/readme.md

 I did some minor style optimizations like destructuring the `MongoClient` `require` statement and shortcut `req` and `res` like the cool kids.
 I also spelled Darth Vader's name correctly in the 50 plaecs it's in the code.

+It could use some `console.log()` cleanup, and I don't like the fact that update and delete aren't idempotent so I would fix that if I were to continue on this project.

 ## Lessons Learned:

 - MongoDB Atlas is fine